Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-decoding acrostics that use the first letter of each line
+decoding acrostics that use the first letter